Bootstrapping LLMs via Preference-Based Policy Optimization: Preference-Based Policy Optimization

 \subsubsection{Gradient-based Policy Optimization}

-Following the two-player game formulation in Eq.~(\ref{eq:stackelbergobj}), we adopt a gradient-based adversarial training procedure for policy optimization, as proposed in \cite{jiaadversarial}.
-At the beginning of each online iteration $t$, input samples are drawn from the prompt distribution.
-Preference data are collected by sampling trajectories from both the reference policy and the enhancer policy, and then aggregated with previous preference data.
+Following the two-player game formulation, we adopt a gradient-based adversarial training procedure for policy optimization, as illustrated in Algorithm \ref{alg:pratical}.
+At the beginning of each online episode $k$, after optimizing the enhancer policy, input samples are sampled from the input dataset.
+Preference data are collected by sampling trajectories from both the the enhancer policy and the reference policy, which are then aggregated with previous preference data (Lines 8--11).

-The RM is updated by minimizing the objective in Eq.~(\ref{eq:stackelbergobj}) via stochastic gradient descent (SGD), while the main policy is optimized to maximize the same objective via stochastic gradient ascent (SGA), using a clipping mechanism \cite{schulman2017proximal} to improve stability.
-The optimization of the enhancer in Algorithm~\ref{alg:onlinekd} (Line 6-7) also follows the gradient-based procedure, alternating between policy gradient updates and trajectory sampling.
+The two-player game is solved via gradient-based adversarial training for policy optimization (Lines 13--18).
+Specifically, the main LLM policy is updated via stochastic gradient ascent (SGA) to maximize the objective in Eq. (\ref{eq:stackelbergobjout}) (Line 14), while the reward model (RM) is updated via stochastic gradient descent (SGD) to minimize the objective in Eq. (\ref{eq:stackelbergobjin}) (Line 16).